awesometic/docker-odroid-kernel-builder/README.md

 ### Choose a type of SBC

-You have to put your Odroid device name as a value of **SBC** environment variable.
-Current supported list with board and its supported U-Boot versions is here.
+You have to put your Odroid device name as a value of `SBC` environment variable.
+Currently supported boards are here.

 * **XU3**: 3.10, 4.9
 * **XU4**: 4.14, 5.4